dotnet/standard/docs/governance/README.md

 * **Anybody can submit proposals** for API additions to the .NET Standard.
   Those will be tracked as issues and labeled with the [netstandard-api] label.
+* **We'll track features, not individual APIs**.
+In order to keep bookkeeping we generally will usually file an issue per feature, rather than per API.
+The issue description will then contain the APIs that should be added.
+* **New members on standardized types are automatically considered**.
+To prevent accidental fragmentation, we'll automatically consider all members added by any .NET implementation on types that are already in the standard.
+The rationale here is that divergence at that the member level is not desirable and unless there is something wrong with the API it's likely a good addition.
 * **Acceptance requires**
   - A **sponsorship from a board member**.
-That person will be assigned the issue and is expected to shepard the issue until it's easier accepted or rejected.
+That person will be assigned the issue and is expected to shepherd the issue until it's either accepted or rejected.
+If no board member is willing to sponsor the proposal, it's considered rejected.
-  - A **prototypic implementation** in at least one .NET implementation.
-The implementation must be open source so that other .NET implementations can easily jump-start their own implementations or take it as-is.
+  - A **stable implementation** in at least one .NET implementation.
+The implementation must be licensed under an open source license that is compatible with MIT.
+This will allow other .NET implementations to jump- start their own implementations or simply take the feature as-is.
 * **.NET Standard updates are planned** and will generally follow a set of themes.
+We avoid releases with a large number of tiny features that aren't part of a common set of scenarions (we call them "grab-bag-style releases").
-We avoid grab-bag releases of .NET Standard and instead try to define a set of goals that describe what kind of feature areas a particular .NET Standard version provides.
+  Instead, we try to define a set of goals that describe what kind of feature areas a particular .NET Standard version provides.
 This simplifies answering the question which .NET Standard a given library should depend on.
 It also makes it easier for .NET implementations to decide whether it's worth implementing a higher version of .NET Standard.
 * **The version number** is subject to discussion and is generally a function of how significant the new version is.
 While we aren't planning on making breaking changes, we'll rev the major version if the new version adds large